vedph/co_catutil/Readme.md

 2. read each apparatus entry, as split and rewritten by the previous step, and incrementally apply **parsing**, so that semantic roles can be inferred from a combination of typographic formatting, text content, and context.

 The parsing process is based on a bigger infrastructure (codenamed _Proteus_) I created for other projects, requiring to remodel heavily typographically marked texts into semantic structures.
 Proteus has been applied to real-world projects related to big bilingual or monolingual dictionaries, documental archives, and paper-based critical editions (see D. Fusi, *Recovering Legacy in the Digital World: Tales and Tools*, «Rationes Rerum» 12 (2018) 203-262).
 Its main purpose is providing a framework to compose an incrementally built parsing pipeline, especially fit to complex texts where scarce or no documentation is available.
-In these cases, one usually starts with a few hypotheses about the most evident semantic roles inside the original text, and then goes on by progressively refining and adding new detection rules, using a number of prebuilt or custom built modules which can chained at will.
+In these cases, one usually starts with a few hypotheses about the most evident semantic roles inside the original text; then, he goes on by progressively refining and adding new detection rules, using a number of prebuilt or custom built modules which can chained at will.
 This allows to heuristically define a full parsing process, when you can examine the results at each single repetition pass, from the very beginning up to the end.

 The Proteus-based parsing pipeline includes any number of different types of modular software components; it is fully defined in a JSON file, where types, order and parameters of each component are specified.